equinor/flownet/docs/parametrization.rst

 scheme
   The scheme parameter decides how many sets of relative permeability curves to generate as input to Flow.
 There are three options.
-  * global: only one set of relative permeability curves will be generated, and applied to all flow tubes in the model
+With **shceme: global** only one set of relative permeability curves will be generated, and applied to all flow tubes in the model.
+With **shceme: individual** all flow tubes in the model will have its own set of relative permeability curves.
+With **scheme: regions_from_sim** FlowNet will extract the SATNUM regions from the input model provided, and assign the same set of relative permeability curves to all flow tubes that are (mostly) located within the same SATNUM region.
+The default value is global.

-  * individual
-  * regions_from_sim
+interpolate
+  pyscal has an option to use SCALrecommendation.
+This is due to the fact that SCAL experts often will provide three sets of relative permeability curves (one pessimistic set , one base set and one optimistic set) to run sensitivities on a reservoir model.
+This introduces the option of generating new sets of relative permeability curves within the envelope created by the low/bas/high sets of curves by using an interpolation parameter (potentially two interpolation parameters in three phase models).
+The default value is False

+independent_interpolation
+  if **interpolate** is set to **True** and the model has three active phases, this parameter will decide whether or not the interpolation for water/oil relative permeability and gas/oil permeability will be performed independently.
+The default value is False.

+  To limit the number of history matching parameters, FlowNet provides the option to interpolate between three sets of relative permeability curves.
+This way each SATNUM region will only have one history matching parameter (possibly two if oil/gas and water/oil are interpolated independently).
+This option is selected by setting this **interpolate** option to **True**.
+The default value is False.

 When using the interpolation option for relative permeability, some of the keywords above have a different meaning.
 This applies to **min**, **base**, and **max**.
 There is also an